 Building a Net Zero home can represent an excellent investment in the long run, saving you a considerable amount of money on energy bills, while providing a more functional, comfortable and durable living space.
-However, building a net zero home can be a bit more expensive than a traditional home, which may have discouraged you from taking the leap.
+However, building an affordable net zero home can be a bit more challenging than a traditional home, which may have discouraged you from taking the leap.
 Fortunately, there are several ways to make building the net zero home of your dreams more affordable.

 A net zero home will produce as much electricity on-site as it will consume over one year.
 In theory, then, any energy your home takes from the electrical grid will be returned.

 What makes a home net zero?

 The core principle when designing a net zero home is keeping the energy consumption low, so the power needs can be met by one or more sustainable energy sources.
 Depending on location and features, your net zero home could potentially zero out your electricity bill and make it affordable to buy or remodel your dream home.

 The houses can be oriented to take advantage of warmth and light from the sun, known as passive heating.
 They are also built to be exceptionally airtight, super-insulated, with high-efficiency windows and doors, to retain heat in the winter, and keep it out in the summer.

 High-efficiency HVAC systems, ENERGY STAR® appliances and LED lighting help keep energy use to a minimum.
 Net zero homes use very efficient heating and cooling systems, such as air-source and ground-source heat pumps.
 Air-source heat pumps draw in outside air and warm it during the winter months, and pump the warm air outside during the summer months to keep it cool.
 Ground-source/geothermal heat pumps use the thermal heat from below ground to warm the house during the winter months, and pump the heat outside during the summer.